-At the national level, several key policies provide context for this study.
-The Scottish Government's Programme for Scotland sets out the Government's ambitions to build a modern, dynamic and open economy which benefits everyone in Scotland.
+At the national level, several key policies provide context for this study and cognisance has been taken of these throughout the process.
+The Scottish Government's Programme for Scotland (PfG) 2017-18 sets out the Government's ambitions to build a modern, dynamic and open economy which benefits everyone in Scotland.
 This includes a commitment to examine improvements in transport links in the South West of Scotland, indicating that it shall "...commence work for the second Strategic Transport Projects Review in the Dumfries and Galloway area.
 This will include looking at the access to the ports at Cairnryan".
+The Programme for Government 2019-20 has now also been published.
+The Programme aims to make Scotland a more successful country with opportunities and increased wellbeing for all and there are four broad themes within the Programme: Ending Scotland's Contribution to Climate Change, A Successful Fair and Green Economy, Improving Outcomes through Our Public Services, and Communities where everyone is Valued, Protected and Respected.